Snopkowski/gatsby-portfolio/src/posts/gatsby-navbar-styled-components.md

 ```

 ### Styled Components
-Styled components is a CSS-in-JS framework enables you to write plain CSS utilizing template literals in your components without worrying about name collisions - meaning, it simply generates unique class names for styles.
+Styled components is a CSS-in-JS framework, which enables you to write plain CSS utilizing template literals in your components without worrying about name collisions - meaning, it simply generates unique class names for styles.
 Components can be dynamically styled based on props or a theme.
 You don't have to worry about vendor prefixes.
-Furthermore, takes advantage of Critical CSS technique - ships the bare minimum required to render a page.
+Furthermore, it takes advantage of the Critical CSS technique - ships the bare minimum required to render a page.

-Instal in terminal:
+Install in terminal:
 ```
 npm install --save gatsby-plugin-styled-components styled-components babel-plugin-styled-components
 ```